-Ragga Soca is a Mixture of Jamaica's Ragga & Trinidad's Soca
+Ragga Soca: The Dynamic Fusion of Jamaica’s Ragga and Trinidad’s Soca Rhythms

 Photo © Bunji Garlin/NZR Newzikradio.fr

 There was a time, not so long ago, when Ragga Soca was in vogue in Trinidad and Tobago.
 There were Ragga Soca singers and a short-lived Ragga Soca competition.
-The competition had a three-year shelf life from 1999-2001.
-Neil "Iwer George" won in 1999 while the King of Ragga Soca, Bunji Garlin, real name Antonio Alvarez, copped the top spots in 2000 and 2001.
+The competition had a three-year shelf life from 1999 to 2001.
+Neil "Iwer George" won in 1999, while the King of Ragga Soca, Bunji Garlin, real name Antonio Alvarez, copped the top spots in 2000 and 2001.

-One final note to avoid confusion.
-Trinidad and Tobago Ragga Soca music is not the same as Ragga Soca from Saint Vincent.
+I want to clarify one final point to prevent any misunderstandings.
+Trinidad and Tobago's Ragga Soca music is not the same as Ragga Soca from Saint Vincent.
 Trinidad's Ragga Soca uses Soca rhythms and vocals stylized like Jamaican dancehall vocals.
-Ragga Soca and Groovy Soca are considered the same in our opinion.
+People often confuse or use Ragga Soca and Groovy Soca interchangeably, despite their distinct characteristics.

 Here is an abstract from an article written by Glenda Alicia E. Leung.
-The article was first published 11/06/2009:
+Glenda Alicia E. Leung first published the article on 11/06/2009.

 "In the late 1990s, a new musical genre emerged in Trinidad called Ragga Soca.
-Ragga Soca is described as the product of blending Trinidad's indigenous Soca music with Jamaican Dancehall.
-One peculiarity of Ragga Soca is the borrowing of Jamaican Creole English phonological features into the performance genre.
+People describe Ragga Soca as a fusion of Trinidad's indigenous Soca music and Jamaican Dancehall music.
+One peculiarity of Ragga Soca is the borrowing of Jamaican Creole English phonological features in the performance genre.

 via http://onlinelibrary.wiley.com/